learn-co-curriculum/phase-2-syllabus-flex-60-week/README.md

   - ⭐️ Putting it All Together: Components and Props
 - State and Events (16)
   - ⭐️ Putting it All Together: State and Events
-- Additional Practice: State and Events (2)
+- Applying Your Learning: State and Events (2)

 ## Weeks 16 – 18